Ukraine claws back more territory Russia is trying to annex

 Putin’s land grab has threatened to push the conflict to a dangerous new level, with he and his top officials warning of the potential use of nuclear weapons and ordering the partial troop mobilization.
 It also prompted Ukraine to apply for fast-track NATO membership.

-Ukraine has pressed its counteroffensive in the Kherson region since the summer, relentlessly pummeling Russian supply lines and making inroads into Russian-held areas west of the Dnieper River.
-The Ukrainian military has successfully used U.S.-supplied HIMARS multiple rocket launchers to repeatedly hit the main bridge across the Dnieper and a dam that served as a second main crossing.
-It also has struck pontoon bridges that Russia has used to supply its troops.

-In addition to the Kherson region areas cited by Russia's Defense Ministry, various sources showed Ukrainian flags, soldiers deployed or other unconfirmed signs that Kyiv's forces had retaken the villages of Arkhanhelske, Myroliubivka, Khreshchenivka, Mykhalivka and Novovorontsovka.
+In addition to the Kherson region areas that Russia's Defense Ministry cited, various sources showed Ukrainian flags, soldiers deployed or other signs that Kyiv's forces had retaken the villages of Arkhanhelske, Myroliubivka, Khreshchenivka, Mykhalivka and Novovorontsovka.
+Ukrainian officials often don't confirm territorial gains until they are certain they're sustainable.

 The situation in the regional capital, also called Kherson, was so precarious that Russian authorities are restricting people from leaving, Ukraine's presidential office said.

+Still, Russia claimed some success at pushing back.
 The Moscow-appointed Kherson regional head, Vladimir Saldo, said Ukrainian troops tried to advance toward Dudchany along the Dnieper’s western bank, seeking to reach a key dam at Nova Kakhovka, but that Russian warplanes destroyed two Ukrainian battalions and halted the offensive.
 Saldo added that Russian forces fended off Ukraine's attempted inroads into the Kherson region from Mykolaiv and Kryvyi Rih.

-His claims couldn’t be independently verified.
+A Russian-installed official in the Kherson region, Kirill Stremousov, acknowledged in a video that the Ukrainian forces “have broken through a little deeper” but insisted that “everything is under control” and that Russia’s “defense system is working.”

 Despite successful strikes on supply lines, Ukraine's offensive in the south has been less successful than in the northeast, as the open terrain exposes attacking forces to Russian artillery and airstrikes.
 Still, Russian military bloggers close to Moscow have acknowledged that Ukraine has superior manpower, backed by tanks, in the area.

-A Russian-installed official in the Kherson region, Kirill Stremousov, said in a video that the Ukrainian forces “have broken through a little deeper" but insisted that “everything is under control” and that Russia’s “defense system is working."

 Ukraine reported advances in other areas Russia is annexing.
-The Ukrainian governor of the Luhansk region, Serhiy Haidai, said Kyiv’s forces retook the village of Torske, just 20 kilometers (12 miles) from the city of Kreminna.
-Ukrainian military analyst Oleh Zhdanov said the Kreminna-Svatove area is highly strategic.
+The Ukrainian governor of the Luhansk region, Serhiy Haidai, said Kyiv’s forces retook the village of Torske, 20 kilometers (12 miles) from the city of Kreminna.
+Ukrainian military analyst Oleh Zhdanov said the area is “key for controlling the entire Luhansk region, because further beyond (the city) the Russians don’t have any more lines of defenses.”

-“Kreminna is key for controlling the entire Luhansk region, because further beyond (the city) the Russians don’t have any more lines of defenses," he told The Associated Press.
-"Retaking this city opens up operational space for Ukrainians to rapidly advance to the very state border with Russia.”
+"Retaking this city opens up operational space for Ukrainians to rapidly advance to the very state border with Russia,” Zhdanov told The Associated Press.

-Zhdanov said Russian troops in that area had retreated from the Kharkiv region.
-In the Kharkiv region across the Oskil River 50 kilometers (31 miles) north of Lyman, Ukraine's army reportedly liberated most of Borova.
-Local officials posted a video while driving along recently recaptured streets, waving the Ukrainian flag through a window.
+He said Russian troops had retreated from the Kharkiv region.
+Ukraine's army reportedly liberated most of Borova in the Kharkiv region across the Oskil River 50 kilometers (31 miles) north of Lyman.
+Officials posted a video while driving along recaptured streets, waving the Ukrainian flag.

 “Finally, you are home.
 Finally, it’s Ukraine.
-Glory to Ukraine!” someone yelled from the street.
+Glory to Ukraine!” an onlooker yelled.

+Elsewhere in the Kharkiv region, a doctor was killed and nurse injured in a Russian missile attack on a hospital in Kupiansk that also caused major damage, Gov. Oleh Syniehubov reported.
+Last week, at least 24 civilians were killed in an attack on a convoy trying to flee Kupiansk.

-Ukraine has also taken back a strategic eastern city, Lyman, which the Russians had used as a key logistics and front-line transport hub.
+Ukraine also has retaken a strategic eastern city, Lyman, which the Russians had used as a key logistics and transport hub.
 Lyman is in the Donetsk region near the border with Luhansk.

 Ukraine's push to recapture territory has embarrassed the Kremlin and prompted rare domestic criticism of Putin's war.
-Tens of thousands of Russian men have fled Russia after the call-up on Sept.
-21. Many flew to Turkey, one of the few countries still with air links to Russia.
-Others have left in cars, creating long traffic jams at the Russian borders to Georgia, Kazakhstan and Finland, among others.
+Tens of thousands of Russian men have fled Russia since the Sept.
+21 call-up.
+Many flew to Turkey, one of the few countries maintaining air links with Russia.
+Others have left in cars, creating long traffic jams at the Russian borders with Georgia, Kazakhstan and Finland.

-The criticism of Russia from at home and abroad has only spurred senior Russian officials to defend Putin's actions more strongly.
+The criticism of Russia has spurred senior Russian officials to defend Putin's actions more strongly.

-Addressing lawmakers, Foreign Minister Sergey Lavrov accused the United States of rallying allies to counter Russia in Ukraine.
-He said it was just like Nazi Germany relied on the resources of most of Europe when it invaded the Soviet Union in 1941.
+Addressing lawmakers on Monday, Foreign Minister Sergey Lavrov accused the United States of rallying allies to counter Russia in Ukraine just as Nazi Germany relied on European resources when it invaded the Soviet Union in 1941.

 “The U.S. has mobilized practically all of the collective West to turn Ukraine into an instrument of war against Russia, just as Hitler mobilized military resources of most European nations to attack the Soviet Union,” Lavrov said.